stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 endif
 ```

-Get interval index and label on the mann tier at time = end - 0.00001 of the interval on the voic tier.
-If the interval is non-empty, get begin and end, and calculate duration.
-If it's empty, record nulls.
+Since an interval on the `mann` tier will always be exactly below the end of the voicing interval, we can get the index of the `mann` interval with `end_voic - 0.00001` (`-0.00001` is needed since we would get the index of the following interval instead).

 ## "manner"
 ```praat